 Amazake

-According to statistics from 2015, Miyagi Prefecture ranks eighth in terms of cultivated land area in Japan.
-Of that, it boasts the fourth largest area of rice paddies in the country.
+According to 2015 statistics, Miyagi Prefecture ranks 8th in Japan for cultivated land area.
+Of that, it boasts the 4th largest area of rice paddies in the country.

 One of the local specialties we would like to recommend is "amazake," a type of sweet sake.
 Amazake is a highly nutritious drink that has recently been referred to as "drinkable IV drip," but if you're going to drink it, you want it to taste good, right?